reefs/rupaya/doc/build-osx.md

 7. In the "Projects" tab select "Manage Kits..."
 8. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
 9. Select LLDB as debugger (you might need to set the path to your installtion)
+10. In the "Projects" tab under **Build & Run** select "Desktop" -> `Build`
+11. Set the `Build directory` to the `root` of the cloned Rupaya project.
+Qt Creator needs this to locate the `Makefile`
-10. Start debugging with Qt Creator
+12. Start debugging with Qt Creator

 Creating a release build
 ------------------------